daren3d/ad/README.md

-# ad
+# adc
-An anomaly detection and correction method inspired by Eubank's (1985) Diagnostics for smoothing splines.
+Anomaly detection and correction

+A R package to accompany Kuwaye and Cho (2024).